ajaykumar011/cdk-nlb-2tg-cw-eventbrd/README.md

 # Welcome to your CDK TypeScript project!

+## Project Description

 1. Active- Passive Setup: The setup of applications is as follows:
-a) Network load balancer -- listener on port 8080 -- two target groups - primary(MyTG1) and secondary(MyTG2)
+a) Network load balancer -- listener on port 143 -- two target groups - primary(MyTG1) and secondary(MyTG2)
 the traffic by default goes to primary TG based on the setting on the listener to send 100% traffic to primary.

 b) When the primary instance goes down, we need to trigger a lambda to switch the traffic to secondary.